 - In-app purchase product IDs on the app can’t be the same as product IDs on any apps in the recipient’s account.

 Note that if you initiate an app transfer or accept a transfer of an app, you will no longer be eligible to participate in the App Store Small Businesses program.

-You can transfer an app’s ownership to another developer without removing the app from the App Store.
-The app retains its reviews and ratings during and after the transfer, and users continue to have access to future updates.
-Additionally, when an app is transferred, it maintains its Bundle ID — it's impossible to update the Bundle ID after a build has been uploaded for the app.
+You can transfer the app’s ownership to another developer without removing the app from the App Store.
+The app retains its reviews and ratings during and after the transfer, and users continue to have access to the future updates.
+Additionally, when the app is transferred, it maintains its Bundle ID – it’s impossible to update the Bundle ID after a build has been uploaded for the app.

 In any case, everything comes to the code repository being handed over to the buyer.
 The buyer needs to check that the code they’re receiving builds precisely into the app, and it works.
 This is how Apple puts it:

-Let’s suppose you are prepared, and proceed next.
+Let’s suppose you are prepared, and let’s proceed next.

 Let’s look at both.

-If you are not afraid to be deceived and feel confident, then selling directly is OK.
+If you feel confident and are not afraid to be deceived, then selling directly is also OK.